 We recently evolved, and will continue to evolve, our sales, marketing, and brand positioning efforts, as well as our business strategy.
-Recently we have expanded our focus on large enterprise, global account, mid-market, and other clients with larger, longer-term talent needs.
-In an effort to better serve this market segment, in recent years we have expanded our Upwork Enterprise offering and, in 2019, launched our Upwork Business offering, both of which were designed to help enterprises and other larger businesses connect with freelancers and provide these larger clients with additional products and services.
-We also continue to develop our current offerings and create and test additional premium offerings, features, and services to serve this and other market segments.
-We regularly launch new offerings, including two recent offerings "Direct Contracts," a service for freelancers to easily charge clients that are not registered users on Upwork's work marketplace, and "Project Catalog," a feature through which freelancers can market pre-scoped projects easily purchased via a click-and-buy experience.
+Recently we have undertaken a rebranding effort and expanded our focus on large enterprise, global account, mid-market, and other clients with larger, longer-term talent needs.
+In an effort to better serve this market segment, in recent years we have expanded our Upwork Enterprise offering, and, in 2019, launched our Upwork Business offering, both of which were designed to help enterprises and other larger businesses connect with freelancers and provide these larger clients with additional products and services.
+We also continue to develop our current offerings and create and test additional offerings, features, and services to serve this and other market segments.
+We regularly launch new offerings such as "Project Catalog," a feature through which freelancers can market pre-scoped projects easily purchased via a click-and-buy experience.
 Creating new offerings is expensive and time consuming, diverts the attention of our management, and not all offerings achieve market acceptance at the levels we expect and therefore may not be cost-effective to maintain.
 For example, in the fourth quarter of 2020, we decided that it was no longer cost-effective for our sales team to sell our Upwork Business offering.
 This decision resulted in a reduction in force of approximately one-third of our sales employees in November 2020.
+Moreover, if an offering does not achieve sufficient market acceptance or otherwise does not achieve its intended effect, we may expend additional resources and divert the attention of management to implement modifications in an effort to improve the offering, and these efforts may not be successful.